DenHerrRing/DenHerrRing/README.md

 ### Hi there 👋
-### My name is Dennis and I am a senior software engineer.
+### My name is Dennis and I am a senior software engineer & Microsoft Certified Trainer.

 🔭 I’m currently working on epic shit. 😉<br>